Code of Business Conduct

 - Requests for financial or business information about the Company from any member of the investment community, including securities analysts, fund and portfolio managers, directors of research and brokers, or any member of the business or financial press or any other news media must be immediately referred to the Chief Financial Officer; the Vice President, Chief Accounting Officer, Corporate Controller, Treasurer and Investor Relations; or the Deputy General Counsel;

-- Requests from the press and other media outlets about ourproducts, marketing, philanthropic efforts and the like must be immediately referred to the Law Department or Corporate Communications;
+- Requests from the press and other media outlets about our products, marketing, philanthropic efforts and the like must be immediately referred to the Law Department or Revlon Compliance;

 It is important that employees follow these directives and immediately contact the designated individual or department rather than respond to any such inquiries or contacts themselves.
-Similarly, requests for proposed interviews with any of our employees by the financial community or news media, and the issuance of any press releases related to financial matters, must be reviewed and approved in advance by each of the following: (1) the Chief Compliance Officer; (2) the Chief Financial Officer; and, if appropriate, (3) the Company’s Chief Accounting Officer, Corporate Controller, Treasurer and Investor Relations.
+Similarly, requests for proposed interviews with any of our employees by the financial community or news media, and the issuance of any press releases related to financial matters, must be reviewed and approved in advance by the General Counsel and Chief Financial Officer.
 Company-initiated interviews also must be approved by such officers before they may be scheduled with the media.

 We Comply with Labor and Employment Laws